Jordan-Bianco/mvc_framework/README.md

 &nbsp;

 ### 👷 Query builder
-To interact with the database, the QueryBuilder class is used, which has access to the PDO instance. <br>
+The Query builder class is used to interact with the database and perform operations on it.
+This class has access to the PDO instance. <br>
-Thanks to this class it is possible to interact with the database, with the security offered by PDO prepared statements.
 <br>
 Examples:
 ```php